You could only need a 5% deposit to 100% own a new home

 What is Help to Buy*?

 Help to Buy* is a Government-backed scheme to help buyers secure a mortgage on a new build home.
 It means that home buyers can own a home with only a 5% deposit.
-And remember that these initiatives are available to all buyers, not just first time buyers.
+And remember that this initiative is available to all buyers, not just first time buyers.

 How does it work?

 There are two schemes available, Help to Buy: Equity Loan* and Help to Buy: Mortgage Guarantee^.
 With Help to Buy: Equity Loan*, you’ll receive funding from the Homes and Communities Agency (HCA) to help you secure a mortgage.

 The Help to Buy: Mortgage Guarantee^ scheme works exactly the same way as any other mortgage except the government supports the lenders by providing a guarantee on part of the mortgage loans.
 This means the lenders can offer home buyers 95% mortgages.
 Under the mortgage guarantee scheme, there are no additional fees to pay the government and the property you purchase must be your only home.